How do I find a vet for my dog?

 Our Westport facility is equipped with a full-service veterinary laboratory, which allows us to perform many tests, get quick results, provide a diagnosis and begin treatment as soon as possible.

 Are tests or treatments outsourced?

 Which tests are available at the hospital or office, and which are outsourced to other facilities?
 At Westport Veterinary Associates, we run a variety of tests in our in-house lab, from Complete Blood Counts to parasite tests and cytology to fecal exams, blood chemistry panels and more.

 Comprehensive services will be important as your dog reaches developmental milestones.
 From Wellness Plans, vaccinations and preventive care to dentistry, surgery and geriatric care, our full-service veterinary hospital has all the services your pooch will need as he grows.

-You’ll also find convenient services such as boarding, acupuncture and cold laser therapy to keep your pet healthy and happy.
+You’ll also find convenient services such as boarding and cold laser therapy to keep your pet healthy and happy.